Updated 06/26/2022

 Hormones, after all, are chemical messengers.
 If they’re not getting their message where it belongs – or they’re sending the wrong message entirely – your body gets confused.

 None of that is to say calories don’t matter at all.
 Of course they do.
+So does the quality of the food you eat.
 But hormonal balance might be the factor that tips the scales in favor of losing weight.

 How Does Growth Hormone Impact Weight Loss Resistance?